Vina-fan/Python/README.md

-# Python_by-Vina
+# Python
-These are some codes about Python.
+These are some codes about Python learnt by Vina.